shinesolutions/aem-helloworld-publish-dispatcher/README.md

 # AEM Hello World Publish-Dispatcher

-This is an example AEM Hello World artifact that will be deployed to an AEM Publish-Dispatcher instance using [AEM AWS Stack Provisioner](https://github.com/shinesolutions/aem-aws-stack-provisioner).
+This is an example AEM Hello World artifact that will be deployed to an AEM Publish-Dispatcher instance.

 This artifact contains:
 * [Apache configuration template(s)](https://httpd.apache.org/docs/2.4/configuring.html) in `apache-conf-templates` directory